Arksine/moonraker/docs/components.md

 Attempts to publish a topic to the Broker.
 The `payload` may be a bool, int, float, string, or json encodable (Dict or List).
 If omitted then an empty payload is sent.
 The `qos` may be an integer from 0 to 2.
-If not specifed then the QOS level will use the configured default.
+If not specified then the QOS level will use the configured default.
 If `retain` is set to `True` then the retain flag for the payload will be set.